 Over the last decade, focusing on SEO has given me a huge advantage and has helped me reach millions of people, earn a living, and get media mentions (I once got a big feature on CNN because the journalist found me on Google).

 Learn SEO.
 It will pay dividends in the long run.

 9. Write for humans.

 But still, write for humans.
 Don’t put in overly optimized content, because, at the end of the day, you want people to connect with your website.
 No one is loyal to WikiHow or another generic information website.
-People read blogs because they connect with the voice behind it.
+People read blogs because they connect with the voice behind them.
 Optimize for Google, but write for humans.

 10. There will always be setbacks.